 Through Orphan Voice, the Brewers have begun Promise House for orphan care; the Phu Ninh Therapy Center for handicapped children; New Beginnings School for the Deaf; and Victory House for teenage girls, who age-out of the orphanage system.
 In addition, Orphan Voice provides food supplements in many communities; micro-enterprise projects in their “Keeping Families Together” efforts; and provides for much-needed medical care, including cleft lip/palate and heart surgeries.

 Each year, thousands of school children are taught how to avoid the snares of trafficking in Orphan Voice’s “More Precious Than Gold” seminars.
 Parents, teachers and community leaders also receive training in recognizing and eliminating trafficking traps in their areas.
-The opening of a second therapy center is planned for the spring of 2018.
+A second therapy center opened in the spring of 2018.

 “God could call anyone to be in Vietnam and be part of the children’s lives and do the little things that make a huge difference,” she said.
 “But aren’t we thankful that God allowed us.”